What is it?

 - Separate half of the batter into another bowl.
 Add in previously melted chocolate into one batter and immediately fold everything to combine.
 Don't over mix.

-- Spoon 1 tbsp of vanilla batter to the center of prepared pan.
-Then spoon 1 tbsp of chocolate batter in the center of the vanilla batter.
-Keep repeating until you finish the rest of the batter, reducing the amount of tbsp as the both batters are finishing.
+- Spoon 1 tablespoon of vanilla batter to the center of prepared pan.
+Then spoon 1 tablespoon of chocolate batter in the center of the vanilla batter.
+Keep repeating until you finish the rest of the batter, reducing the amount of tablespoon as the both batters are finishing.
 Give the pan a gentle wiggle as you go to help the batters settle in.

 - Bake in a preheated oven at 320ºF (160ºC) for 50 minutes or until fully cooked.
 Remove from the oven and cool completely on a rack before slicing.
 Enjoy!